PhoenixGrey/buildCdemo/README.md

 In this project, we are going to complete 2 tasks as following

-* Compile a C++ static lib called `libmd5.a`
+* Compile a C++ static lib called `libmd5.a`.
-* Create an Object-C project using md5 static lib built above
+* Create an Object-C project using md5 static lib built above.

 The general idea is to expose the C interfaces which encapsulate the C++ static lib, since Object-C has no problem calling C functions directly.